ethpandaops/checkpointz/README.md

 - Resource reduction
   - Adds HTTP cache-control headers depending on the content
 - DOS protection
-  - Never routes an incoming request directly to an upstream beacon node
+  - Never routes an incoming request directly to an upstream beacon node unless `light_client.mode` is set to `proxy`
 - Support for multiple upstream beacon nodes
   - Only serves a new finalized epoch once 50%+ of upstream beacon nodes agree
 - Extensive Prometheus metrics